-Dr Michael Greger is a physician, author and internationally recognized speaker on nutrition, food safety and public health issues.
-He runs the popular website NutritionFacts.org, a non-profit, science-based public service providing free daily updates on the latest in nutrition via bite-sized videos.
-Dr Greger has lectured at the National Institutes of Health, testified before Congress and was invited as an expert witness in Oprah Winfrey's defense at the Texas 'meat defamation' trial.
-A founding member of the American College of Lifestyle Medicine, he is licensed as a general practitioner specializing in clinical nutrition.
-He currently serves as the Director of Public Health and Animal Agriculture at the Human Society of the United States.
-Dr Greger is a graduate of the Cornell University School of Agriculture and the Tufts University School of Medicine.
+Michael Greger, MD, is a physician, bestselling author, and internationally recognized speaker on nutrition, food safety and public health issues.
+He runs the popular website NutritionFacts.org, a nonprofit, science-based public service providing free daily videos and articles on the latest in nutrition research.
+Dr Greger also proudly serves as the Director of Public Health and Animal Agriculture at the Humane Society of the United States.

 by @nutrition_facts - yesterday